 This shows a list of current Human-Machine-Interface symbols used both in process control design, and the associated graphics at central monitoring (SCADA).

 Each symbol can be customized and inserted into your SVG control drawing.

-Click image to see an interactive example of how it is configured and applied at central monitoring (SCADA).
+Click image to see an interactive example of how it is configured and applied dynamically for central monitoring (SCADA).